 Those performances certainly did not go unnoticed, with Germany legend Lothar Matthäus showering Havertz with praise.
 "He's set the bar very high.
 For me he was the player of the season," the 1990 Ballon d'Or winner and 1991 FIFA World Player of the Year told kicker.
 "If Havertz can maintain this high standard, with his natural talent, cleverness, presence on the pitch, and goal threat, then he could someday follow me as world footballer of the year."

-Watch: All 26 of Kai Havertz's Bundesliga goals to date
+Watch: Kai Havertz's Bundesliga mixtape

 100th Bundesliga appearance vs. Cologne, 14 December 2019